baxiry/kv/README.md

 }
 ```

+### TODO
-### TODO for more effecion will be avoid pointers as mach as posible
+for more effecion will be avoid pointers as mach as posible

+### license
+use it with any license you prefer